|The case of the missing diamonds|

 Impact supporters often claim to have found lonsdaleite, a rare form of diamond that has a hexagonal rather than the common, cubic atomic structure.
 “Lonsdaleite is usually reported in the literature associated with impact sites or in meteorites that were shock processed,” Daulton said.
 “It can also be formed by detonation in the laboratory, so the presence of lonsdaleite to me would be a strong suggestion of an impact.”

 End of story?
 Not so fast.In 2014, a group of researchers reported that they had found a nanodiamond-rich sediment layer that spanned three continents.
 While claiming to have found cubic and hexagonal diamond, they also claimed to have found much more abundant n-diamond, a controversial form of diamond characterized by electron diffraction patterns similar to diamond, but with extra “forbidden” reflections that diamond does not exhibit.

 Pulled back into the controversy, Daulton again found no diamond or n-diamond in the samples from the Younger Dryas horizon.
 What he found instead was nanocrystalline copper, which produces diffraction patterns just like the controversial n-diamond.

 Daulton also attempted to reproduce the analyses that found a spike in the concentration of nanodiamonds at the Younger Dryas, but he found flaws in the methodology that invalidated the result.

 Paradoxically, it was Daulton’s experience finding nanodiamonds in stardust that prepared him not to find them in sediments.

-The above post is reprinted from Materials provided by Washington University in St. Louis.
+The above story is based on Materials provided by Washington University in St. Louis.